Mordialloc City Band to Mordialloc Jazz Orchestra: A 100+ year history

 2020 saw the construction of a new band hall/rehearsal space for MoJO, at their long time site at the Jack Grut reserve.
 Local restrictions due to the coronavirus pandemic meant MoJO had to wait until 2021 to enjoy this new space and the band are looking forward to many years of making music and connecting with the local community from this new home.

-This is the full Jazz Orchestra that performs a wide range of repertoire.
+The full Jazz Orchestra performs a wide range of repertoire.
 MoJO's catalogue includes over 160 tunes made famous by jazz greats like Count Base, Duke Ellington, Ella Fitzgerald and Sarah Vaughan; plus modern swing classics by Michael Bublé, Harry Connick Jr. and even Queen.

 While instrumentation may vary slightly from gig to gig, you'd expect to see brass instruments like trumpets, euphoniums, tubas and trombones; woodwinds like saxophones and clarinets; rhythm like drums, guitar, bass, vibes and piano, and vocalists.

-MoJO Senior Band rehearses every Wednesday night from 7:30pm-9:30pm except during summer school holidays.
+MoJO rehearses every Wednesday night from 7:30pm-9:30pm except during summer school holidays.

 For events, MoJO uses it's distinctive 'old style' music stands.
 Performances always include full sound & lighting, plus up to 3 level staging, depending on the venue.
 MoJO performances generally go for about 2-3 hours (including breaks), with setup and pack-up of time of 1-2 hours.
 When considering MoJO for your event, adequate access and power must be available.

-For more information about either of these groups, how to hire either band for your event or how to join us in rehearsal, please contact us
+For more information about MoJO, how to hire the band for your event or how to join us in rehearsal, please contact us